karol-jurzec/snn-generator/readme.md

 1. **Training Phase**: Models are designed and trained in Python using PyTorch/SNNTorch
 2. **Export Phase**: Trained models (architecture + weights) are exported to JSON
-3. **Inference Phase**: JSON files are loaded and executed by the C runtime on target hardware
+3. **Inference Phase**: JSON files are loaded and executed by the C runtime

 This design combines the flexibility of Python research environments with the efficiency of low-level C execution.